samba-in-kubernetes/samba-operator/docs/developers-notes.md

 ## Specifying custom configuration parameters

-The operator supports a number of configuration parameters that influence the behvaior of the operator itself.
+The operator supports a number of configuration parameters that influence the behavior of the operator itself.
 These parameters can be specified via a configuration file in TOML or YAML formats, via the operator's command line, or via environment variables.
 Environment variables are the simplest approach and is discussed below.